edoipi/TweakOrTreat/README.md

 From version 0.2.0 rage resource and rage powers scale with ranger level - 3 as they are supposed to thanks to Holic's fake level implementation.
 Ocean' Echo has no race requirements.
 Instead of pied piping she gets greater song of discord.
 Sylvan Trickster receives nothing in place of trapfinding(oh well...).
+Virtuous Bravo capstone has only instant kill option implemented.
+Oath Against Chaos has some spells replaced.
+Additionally he can use Mark of Justice to grant either smite evil or smite chaos, but granting smite evil costs additional lay on hands charges.
+Myrmidiarch gets access to both Advanced Weapon Training and Advanced Armor Training.
+What is more he can select those options instead of new weapon groups or new armor training just as fighter can.
+The level 11th ability is replaced by ranged spell combat.
+He receives extra toggle that changes both spell strike and spell combat between ranged and melee modes.
+Stonelord is not limited to dwarf-only.
+It always receives full bonuses regardless of contact with ground.
+I have not implemented ability to take 5-foot step in stance.
+Oath of the People's Council paladin at 11th level gets aura giving straight bonus against all illusion spells.

 Arcane Discovery exploit is not accessible for exploiter wizard.
 Unification of ki between classes: it makes it so every monk type, sacred fist warpriest, ninja and rogue with ki pool talent use the same resource, so multiclass characters can use their ki on abilities from any of those classes.
 When it comes to getting bonus to ki pool from stat you get it from all the stats that your classes allow, but only once per stat.
 For example monk/ninja will have pool scaling with wisdom and charisma, but scaled fist/ ninja will scale only with charisma bonus and not charisma bonus*2.
 Sensei, evangelist and ocean's echo  get move and swift bardic performance at level 7 and 13, as I believe it should be per pnp rule.